A new financial year means a new start, a new opportunity to re-focus your marketing efforts and home in on the latest opportunities.

-This will come as absolutely no surprise, but the latest Mary Meeker Internet Trends 2017 report once again underlined the significant opportunity of mobile digital marketing, with research showing that despite more people spending more of their time on mobile, ad spend is still being allocated to other traditional platforms at a disproportionate rate.
+This will come as absolutely no surprise, but the latest Mary Meeker Internet Trends 2017 report underlined the opportunity of mobile digital marketing, with research showing that, despite more people spending more of their time on mobile, ad spend is still being allocated to other platforms at a disproportionate rate.

 This highlights the need to ensure you’re allocating your ad spend in line with your market.
 Where are your audience spending their time?
 Where are you more likely to reach them?

 Conducting research to confirm such details is key to ensuring you’re maximising your marketing spend.

 2. Geolocation and stories

 This is a more broad trend within social media marketing, but it’s worth taking note of.

 As noted in the recent Mary Meeker report, a growing number of digital platforms are putting increased focus on visual search and discovery elements built into the user experience.
 Included within this is the rise of stories-type content – longer, narrative-driven social media posts which enable users to share the highlights of their day or trip or whatever else they’re up to.

 Through stories, people are learning to discover content in new ways – just recently, Instagram announced a new option which enables users to search public stories content by hashtag or location.
 This is a prime opportunity for businesses to tap into the stories trend and boost their exposure.